MisterDA/love-release/README.md

 ```

 ### Configuration
-love-release prints to the command-line a Lua table containing the
+love-release outputs a Lua table containing the information it uses to
-informations it uses to generate your project.
-These informations can
+generate your project.
+That information can be stored in your
-be stored in your `conf.lua` file to be used later.
+`conf.lua` file to be used later.

 ```lua
 function love.conf(t)